eesahbella/Bootstrap-Portfolio/README.md

-# Isabel Toledano - Web Developergit
+# Isabel Toledano - Web Developer

 ## Description

 Welcome to my portfolio, which showcases my talents and projects using Bootstrap.
 This portfolio was created with Bootstrap and refined with custom CSS.
-Discover my projects, about me and opportunities to interact by browsing the thoughtfully arranged sections, whether you're a prospective employer or just a curious visitor.
+Discover my projects, about me and opportunities to interact by browsing the thoughtfully arranged sections, whether you're a prospective employer or just a curious visitor. git

 ## Usage